-Mark D. Chen, Chairperson Dr. Ken Lu Jennifer J. Weng

-Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee consists of Mr. Yuen Kam, Ms. Ting Zheng and Dr. Ken Lu.
-Mr. Kam is the chairperson of our Nominating and Corporate Governance Committee.
-Dr. Lu does not have any direct or indirect material relationship with CCBC other than as a director.
+Mark D. Chen, Chairperson Dr. Ken Lu Jennifer J. Weng Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee consists of Ms. Ting Zheng, Mr. Mark D. Chen and Dr. Ken Lu.
+Ms. Zheng is the chairperson of our Nominating and Corporate Governance Committee.
+Mr. Mark D. Chen and Dr. Ken Lu do not have any direct or indirect material relationship with GCBC other than as a director.